it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/physical_threats.rst

 #.
 Learn about doxing and take action to minimize risk through CISA's Insight on `Mitigating the Impacts of Doxing on Critical Infrastructure <https://www.cisa.gov/sites/default/files/publications/CISA%20Insight_Mitigating%20the%20Impacts%20of%20Doxing_508.pdf>`_.
 #.
 If you or anyone in your office receives an attempt to threaten or intimidate:

-   * If you feel there is any chance of an immediate risk to you or others, call 911.
+   * If you feel there is any chance of an **immediate risk to you or others, call 911.**
    * Contact your FBI Elections Crime Coordinator.
 If you don’t know your Election Crimes Coordinator, contact your local FBI field office and ask to speak to the Election Crimes Coordinator.
    * Contact your local CISA Physical Security Advisor (PSA).

 #.
-For additional resources see the `The Committee for Safe and Secure Elections <https://safeelections.org/>`_ and  contact elections@cisecurity.org for more information.
+For additional resources see the Cost Effective Tool section below.

 Ensure your entire team is prepared and knows to take these actions if necessary.